Todos Santos Mexico – What To Do In One Day

 What To Expect ☀️

-Todos Santos Mexico is a coastal town and although it has a seemingly endlessly long beach close to it.
+Todos Santos Mexico is a coastal town and although it has a seemingly endless long beach close to it.
 The town itself is more inland and therefore has a different vibe than typical beach towns in Mexico, such as Playa del Carmen, Sayulita or Puerto Escondido.
 The coastline of Todos Santos is stunning and untouched, without any restaurants or amenities.
 There is also no natural shade, so come prepared.

 On a sunny day, the ocean will reward you with three layers of blue.
 Be cautious if you want to go for a swim, the waves can be big and there are strong currents.
 Officially it’s not advised to swim.
 We did go in the first time we visited Todos Santos but there are strong currents.
 So only go in if you are a confident swimmer.